istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Fixed** an issue where `iptables` command was not waiting to acquire a lock on `/run/xtables.lock`, causing some misleading errors in the logs.  ([Issue #58507](https://github.com/istio/istio/issues/58507))

-- **Fixed** an issue where the `istio-cni` DaemonSet treated NodeAffinity changes as upgrades, causing CNI config to be incorrectly left in place when a node no longer matched the DaemonSet's NodeAffinity rules.
+- **Fixed** an issue where the `istio-cni` DaemonSet treated nodeAffinity changes as upgrades, causing CNI config to be incorrectly left in place when a node no longer matched the DaemonSet's nodeAffinity rules.
   ([Issue #58768](https://github.com/istio/istio/issues/58768))

 - **Fixed** `istio-gateway` helm chart values schema to allow top-level `enabled` field.